evocn/lambda/content/addendum.md

 ---

-## Economy
+## Equipment and Trading
 ***Currency*** |
 Trade in this setting typically involves the trading hands of various coins.

+In the Four Kingdoms, the standard coin is the Golden Mark.

-The most common coin is the Silver Dirham.
-Rarer, but more valuable, is the Golden Dinar.
+The most common coin in the Grey Wastes is the Silver Dirham.
+Also traded is the more valuable Golden Dinar.
 The Dinar is a smaller coin than the Dirham, but is heavier.

 As a reference point, most people will trade 10:1 between Silver Dirham and Golden Dinar.
+Between the Four Kingdoms and the Grey Wastes, the Golden Mark usually trades one-to-one for the Dinar, but not all merchants will accept this.
+The two coins have nearly the same weight, however.

 These coins are forged in the great cities, and circulate through many realms.
-There are various forms of other coin, which have regional popularity, and will only be traded by certain folk.
+There are various other forms of coin, which have regional popularity, and will only be traded by certain folk.

-> For simplicity, this guide will refer only to an item's value in terms of Golden Dinar, and will abbreviate this as GP.
+> For simplicity, this guide will refer only to an item's value in terms of Gold, and will abbreviate this as GP.

 ***Estimation*** |
 Below is a list of commonly found weapons, armor, and gear, along with typical prices for good quality pieces in populated areas.
-> Note that buying used weaponry can be cheaper, but can be unreliable.
+> Note that buying used weaponry can be cheaper, but weapons purchased secondhand can be unreliable, and might need honing at a smithy.
 > Note also that these prices are typical in populated areas, but in small hovels, a weapon may be considered far more valuable.

 ### Weapons